Kinjalrk2k/Clipboard-Speaker/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

 # Clipboard-Speaker
 Speaks what's on your clipboard.
-Copy a text, wait for the machine to undersatnd it, and listen closely!
+Copy a text, wait for the machine to understand it, and listen closely!
 It's that easy.
-However, not terminate the program.
+However, don't terminate the program.
 Minimize it, let it run over your taskbar.

 Not sure whether it's useful for visually impaireds, but would love to modify to suffice their needs anytime.